woman's divorce

 • any other factors the court deem relevant.

-If there are minor children of the marriage, the court may require parents to fulfill certain parenting education requirements.
+The court may also require parents to fulfill certain parenting education requirements.
 These vary by court district, so you should contact your local court regarding the parenting education requirements.
+Most courts will accept online co-parenting classes.

 Alaska child support:

-In cases where there is shared or hybrid physical custody, the adjusted gross incomes of both parents shall be used to compute the level of child support, taking into consideration the percentage of time the child spends with each parent.
+In cases where there is shared or hybrid physical custody, then both parent's adjusted gross incomes shall be used to compute the level of child support, taking into consideration how much time the child is with each parent.

 Since the state has a large number of seasonal jobs, the court has the flexibility of ordering unequal monthly payments.
 In these situations, the total amount of unequal monthly payments paid during the year would equal the annual total if standard payment were made.
-The court may also require either parent to provide health coverage for their child if such coverage is available at a reasonable cost.
+Either parent may be required to provide health coverage for their child if it's available at an affordable cost.
 The cost of health care coverage may be added or subtracted from the child support obligation depending on which parent carries the coverage.
 Uncovered medical expenses shall be shared by the parents.

-Child support may be modified due to a substantial change in circumstances, which would result in a change in the child support order of 15% or more (including health insurance coverage).
+Child support modifications are allowed if there is change in circumstances that would change in the child support order 15% or more (including health insurance coverage).
 Generally, child support ends when a child reaches age 18 (or 19 if the child is enrolled in high school or the equivalent and residing with custodial parent).
 Child support also ends when the child becomes emancipated by getting parental consent to live independently from his or her parents.

 Alaska Network on Domestic Violence and Sexual Assault